NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 EU access, booming tech scene, rich history — at Central European prices that won't break the bank.
 EU access at unbeatable prices, Booming tech hub with fast internet, Rich history and stunning architecture are among the top reasons expats choose Poland.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Poland straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Poland — straight to your inbox.